samwata/Rate_Dogs_Twitter_Analysis/README.md

 1. Enhanced Twitter Archive

-The WeRateDogs Twitter archive contains basic tweet data for all 5000+ of their tweets, but not everything.
+The WeRateDogs Twitter archive contains basic tweet data for all 5000+ of their tweets.
 One column the archive does contain though: each tweet's text, which was used to extract rating, dog name, and dog "stage" (i.e. doggo, floofer, pupper, and puppo) to make this Twitter archive "enhanced."
-Of the 5000+ tweets, the tweets have filtered with ratings only (there are 2356).

 2. Additional Data via the Twitter API